Logo

 Step 3: Appoint Registered Agent

-Establish a registered agent in Alabama with a physical address for the purpose of receiving correspondence on your company's behalf.
-A person or a company that is permitted to do business in the state may serve as the registered agent.
+Set up a registered agent in Alabama with a real address so that they can get mail for your business.
+A registered agent might be a person or a firm that is allowed to do business in the state.

 Step 4: File Formation Documents